kaishx/wfa/README.md

 ## Overview

-The project implements a Walk-Forward Analysis (WFA) for pairs trading with two acceleration paths: a Numba-optimized Python engine and a native C++ module.
+The project implements a Walk-Forward Analysis (WFA) for Pairs Trading with two acceleration paths: a Numba-optimized Python engine and a native C++ module.
 It performs rolling-window optimization, runs stationarity and mean-reversion checks, and executes millions of backtest iterations.
 I also built stress tests to compare Numba vs. native C++ performance under realistic loads.

 ## 1. Introduction & Thesis

-In 2024, I was introduced to a form of pseudo-gambling on the direction of the stock market by a friend.
+Back in 2024, I was introduced to a form of pseudo-gambling on the direction of the stock market by a friend.
 It was the two 3x leveraged semiconductor ETFs, SOXL & SOXS, which were extremely volatile products that could swing aggressively in either direction.

 While watching them on my stock app, I noticed something interesting: the tracking between the bullish and bearish versions wasn't perfectly aligned.
 One might move 3% while the other moved 2.95%.

 I thought I found a hack that would exploit this difference, and I came up with my own trading strategy to hedge my market position while betting on the fact the absolute movements would meet each other again.
-Alas, 1 week in, I did my first *good* Google search, and that was when I found out my "hack" already had a name - Pairs Trading.
+Alas, 1 week in, I did my first good Google search, and that was when I found out my "hack" already had a name - Pairs Trading.

 Pairs trading is one of the most well-known and widely researched topics of quantitative finance: find two stocks that move together, and when they drift apart, bet on them snapping back.
-Theoretically, it's market-neutral and robust.
-But realistically, there are slippage, transactions costs, and correlation breakdowns.
+Theoretically, it's market-neutral and robust, but realistically, there are slippage, transactions costs, and correlation breakdowns.

-Hence, I started this project to get my answers to a specific, practical question: **Can a retail algorithm effectively capture alpha on a 15-minute timeframe after accounting for real-world trading costs in 2025?**
+But I thought that was pretty interesting to study, still.
+So I sought out to answer: **Can a Pairs Trading retail algorithm effectively capture alpha after accounting for real-world trading costs in 2025?**

-To answer this, I couldn't just run a simple backtest which would just be overfit and give me unrealistic results.
+I couldn't run a simple backtest which would just be overfit and give me unrealistic results.
 I needed a rigorous test that could re-optimize itself hundreds of times over years of data without cheating (looking ahead).
 This is known as **Walk-Forward Analysis (WFA)**.

-However, WFA is computationally expensive and running thousands of optimization loops takes hours.
-So, wanting to push my engineering skills, I built a WFA Engine with two different optimization methods:
+But...
+WFA is computationally expensive and running thousands of optimization loops takes hours.
+So I built a WFA Engine with two different optimization methods:

 1. A Python-only, **Numba**-optimized Engine to reduce overhead and without the complexities of setting up a **C++** Module
 2. A **C++** Module which is integrated into the Python Engine for maximum computational speed and high performance.